hamidzzabdul/V1--Portfolio/README.md

 In this section, I provide a brief overview of who I am, my background, and what drives me in my professional journey.

-## Skills
+## Experience

-Here, I list my technical skills and areas of expertise, highlighting the technologies I'm proficient in.
+Here, I detail my professional experience, highlighting the roles I've held, the projects I've worked on, and the skills I've gained.

 ## Projects